lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/emits.md

 * `emit_failure` - Failure/error alerts show up in red.
 * `emit_raw` - A special emit that will not evaluate linebreaks or ansi codes.

-Let's try another format.
+Let's see what those different formats look like.
 Change the tinker code as shown, save, and run the command again.

     def handle
       client.emit_ooc "Hello, #{enactor.name}!"